-3. East Capital Group as owner
+3. East Capital Group strategies as owners and stewards

-East Capital Group includes several fund management brands, which investment strategies have characteristics that define our role as owners:
+East Capital Group investment strategies have characteristics that define our role as owners and stewards:

 We are long-term.
 We see beyond the short-term gain and look for long-term investment value